Ruslan Kravchenko

-Ruslan Andriiovych Kravchenko (Руслан Андрійович Кравченко; born on March 14, 1990) is a Ukrainian politician and prosecutor, Head of the Kyiv Regional Military Administration (From April 2023 until December 2024), head of the State Tax Service of Ukraine (since 31 December 2024 to 17 June 2025) and the Prosecutor General of Ukraine (since 21 June 2025).
+Ruslan Andriiovych Kravchenko (Руслан Андрійович Кравченко; born 14 March 1990) is a Ukrainian politician and prosecutor, who served as Prosecutor General of Ukraine from 21 June 2025 until he resigned in disgrace on 15 September 2026 after anti-corruption investigators searched his office.

+Before this, Kravchenko was Head of the Kyiv Regional Military Administration from April 2023 to December 2024 and Head of the State Tax Service of Ukraine from December 2024 to June 2025.

-He was awarded the "Order of Merit", III degree, on August 23, 2022, "for significant achievements in strengthening Ukrainian statehood, courage and dedication in defending the sovereignty and territorial integrity of Ukraine, significant personal contribution to the development of various spheres of public life, defending the national interests of our country, and conscientious performance of professional duty."
+He was awarded the "Order of Merit", III degree, on 23 August 2022, "for significant achievements in strengthening Ukrainian statehood, courage and dedication in defending the sovereignty and territorial integrity of Ukraine, significant personal contribution to the development of various spheres of public life, defending the national interests of our country, and conscientious performance of professional duty."

 Biography

-Ruslan Andriiovych Kravchenko was born in 1990 in Sievierodonetsk, Luhansk Oblast.

-From 1997 to 2005 he had studied at the Secondary School no. 8 in Sievierodonetsk.

-During 2005-2007, he had continued his studies at the Ivan Bohun Military Lyceum in Kyiv.

-From 2007 to 2012, he had studied at the Military-Law Faculty of the National University "Yaroslav Mudryi Law Academy of Ukraine", where he received a master's degree in law and the military rank of "Lieutenant of Justice."
+Ruslan Andriiovych Kravchenko was born in 1990 in Sievierodonetsk, Luhansk Oblast, then studying at the Secondary School no. 8 in Sievierodonetsk from 1997 to 2005.
+From 2005-2007, he continued his studies at the Ivan Bohun Military Lyceum (also known as the Ivan Bohun Military High School) in Kyiv.
+From 2007 to 2012, he studied at the Military-Law Faculty of the Yaroslav Mudryi National Law University, where he received a master's degree in law and the military rank of "Lieutenant of Justice."

 Career

-On August 15, 2012, Ruslan Kravchenko was appointed as a prosecutor investigator at the Sevastopol Prosecutor's Office, where he was responsible for ensuring compliance with the laws in the military sphere of the Crimean region of Ukraine.
+On 15 August 2012, Ruslan Kravchenko was appointed as a prosecutor investigator at the Sevastopol Prosecutor's Office, where he was responsible for ensuring compliance with the laws in the military sphere of the Crimean region of Ukraine.
 A year later, Kravchenko was promoted to the position of senior investigator, a position he held until the annexation of the Crimea in 2014.

 In 2014, he was appointed to the position of senior prosecutor of the Rivne and later Lviv Prosecutor's Office to oversee the observance of laws in the military sphere in the Western region of Ukraine.

 From 2015 to 2019, Ruslan Kravchenko had worked at the Main Military Prosecutor's Office of the General Prosecutor's Office of Ukraine in the following positions: